melontini/andromeda-wiki/docs/mechanics/README.md

 #### 2. Scale Health by Max Players

-Scales dragon's health based on the maximum amount of players that have been to the end during the fight.
+Scales the dragon's health based on the maximum number of players who have been to the end during the fight.

-the formula is this: `Math.floor((Math.sqrt(500 * i)) * 10)`, where i is the number of players.
+The formula is this: `Math.floor((Math.sqrt(500 * i)) * 10)`, where i is the number of players.

 #### 3. Shorter Crystal Tracking Range